leetster0/MyVotePH/README.md

 The public/home.php contains the home page of the website. it contains links to gpoe.php, jbinay.php, rduterte.php, and msantiago.php, and mroxas.php, which render each of the candidate's pages.

-header.php displays the candidates image. footer.php merely displays some footer text. twitter_form.php displays the middle of the webpage. it calls the javascript functions plot, fetch_recent, and fetch_top. plot takes information from fetch.php on how many tweets were made per hour, then displays the information in a graph.
+header.php displays the candidate’s image. footer.php merely displays some footer text. twitter_form.php displays the middle of the webpage. it calls the javascript functions plot, fetch_recent, and fetch_top. plot takes information from fetch.php on how many tweets were made per hour, then displays the information in a graph.